 This small historic site is located in Wilton and Ridgefield, Connecticut.
 The site was a rural retreat for Julian Alden Weir.
 Weir was an American Impressionist in the late 1800s.
 He purchased the farm for $10 and a painting.
 Here Weir painted the surrounding landscapes and hosted a large selection of famed artists.
 After Weir’s death, his daughter Dorothy and her sculptor husband Mahonri Young added an art studio.

 In 1990, the 60 acres of the farm was acquired by the National Park Service and is one of two NPS sites dedicated to visual artists.
-The other is Saint-Gaudens National Historic Site.
+The other is Saint-Gaudens National Historical Park in New Hampshire.

 The site maintains a summer artist-in-residence program where professional artists are invited to stay for a month and create art as Weir did.
 The park runs a summer “Take Part in Art” Program where park guests are encouraged to create art while visiting.
 You are welcome to bring your own supplies or borrow a set from the Visitor Center.
 Colored pencils, pastels, and paper are offered from Wednesday to Sunday, and watercolor paints are available on Saturdays and Sundays from May to October.